-To support the development of a skilled and capable workforce, MassCEC has awarded four rounds of grant funding, totaling over $7.9 million, to Massachusetts institutions, labor unions, non-profit organizations, and businesses to support new offshore wind workforce training and development programs and projects in the Commonwealth.
+To support the development of a skilled and capable workforce, MassCEC has awarded five rounds of grant funding, totaling over $11 million, to Massachusetts institutions, labor unions, non-profit organizations, and businesses to support new offshore wind workforce training and development programs and projects in the Commonwealth.
 Find descriptions of each round of awards, as well as the individual projects, below.

 2017 / 2018: MassCEC awarded grants to Massachusetts Maritime Academy for fabrication and installation of a crew transfer training structure.
 This structure allows workers to train in the safe transfer from floating crew transfer vessels to fixed turbine structures at sea.

 A.I.S., Inc. (AIS): AIS provides fully trained protected species observers and certified inspectors for harbor and river dredging operations.
 MassCEC has awarded AIS one grant:

 2020: To expand their existing Protected Species Observers training program to include an on-the-water training component and to develop a new training program that improves offshore wind Operations and Maintenance professionals’ understanding of regional protected species.

 Bristol Community College (BCC): Bristol’s National Offshore Wind Institute (NOWI) offers basic and advanced safety and technical training programs to prepare workers for jobs in construction, deployment, operations and maintenance of offshore wind farms.
 Bristol was awarded four grants by MassCEC:

 2019: To establish basic safety training (BST) and basic technical training (BTT) to Global Wind Organization (GWO) standards on campus.
 These trainings are part of a larger initiative at BCC to develop NOWI, which will provide a variety of trainings, certifications, and educational offerings, including a certificate program and an Associate’s degree relating to offshore wind.